refinedev/refine/documentation/blog/2022-02-21-top-react-frameworks.md

 📝 **Native Typescript Core** : You can always opt out for plain JavaScript.

-🐜 **Enterprise UI** : Works seamlessly with Ant Design System.
+🐜 **Enterprise UI** : Works seamlessly with Ant Design.
 (Support for multiple UI frameworks is on the Roadmap)

 📝 **Boilerplate-free Code** : Keeps your codebase clean and readable.